SteveJustin1963/tec-AT5000/README.md

 https://en.wikipedia.org/wiki/Auto_dialer

+## There are several different types of autodialers, each with their own unique features and capabilities:

+Predictive dialers: These dialers automatically place calls and connect them to a live operator once the recipient answers.
+They are designed to increase the efficiency of telemarketing campaigns by reducing the amount of time operators spend waiting for someone to answer the phone.

+Preview dialers: These dialers allow operators to view the information about a call before it is connected, allowing them to tailor their pitch to the specific needs and interests of the recipient.

+Power dialers: These dialers automatically place calls and move on to the next call in the list once the recipient hangs up, allowing operators to handle a higher volume of calls in a shorter amount of time.

+Progressive dialers: These dialers automatically place calls and connect them to a live operator once the recipient answers, but they also allow operators to work on other tasks while waiting for a call to be connected.

+Hosted dialers: These dialers are hosted and managed by a third party, and can be accessed remotely by operators using a web browser or app.
+This allows companies to set up a call center without the need for on-site hardware.

 ## Features
 convert the at5000 features into our simple system
 - indicators: play, record, dial, redial, power > tec1 LEDS